temeritystudios/wp-bitly/README.txt

 = After installation, do I need to update all my posts for short links to be created? =

-No. The first time a shortlink is request for a particular post, WP Bitly will automatically generate one.
+No. The first time a shortlink is requested for a particular post, WP Bitly will automatically generate one.

 = What happens if I change a posts permalink? =

 WP Bitly will verify the shortlink when it's requested and update as necessary all on its own.

-= Can I include the shortlink in a post? =
+= Can I include the shortlink directly in a post? =

 Sure can!
 Just use our handy dandy shortcode `[wpbitly]` and shazam!
 The shortcode accepts all the same arguments as the_shortlink().
+You can also set "post_id" directly if you wish.

 = How do I include a shortlink using PHP? =

-`<?php the_shortlink(); // shortcode shweetness. ?>`
+`<?php wpbitly_shortlink(); // shortcode shweetness. ?>`

 *(You don't have to include the php comment, but you can if you want.)*

 == Changelog ==

-= 2.1 =
+= 2.2.5 =
+* Added the ability to turn debugging on or off, to aid in tracking down issues
+* Updated to WordPress coding standards
+* Removed `wpbitly_generate_shortlink()` from save_post, as filtering pre_get_shortlink seems to be adequate
+* Temporarily removed admin bar shortlink button (sorry! it's quirky) = 2.2.3 =
 * Replaced internal use of cURL with wp_remote_get
+* Fixed a bug where the OAuth token wouldn't update
 = 2.0 =
 * Updated for WordPress 3.8.1
 * Updated Bitly API to V3